 The most common symptoms after getting a flu shot or any other vaccine are temporary redness or mild soreness at the injection site.
 For flu shots in particular, egg and chicken allergies are also a concern.
 Influenza virus particles are grown in chicken eggs and then harvested to make the seasonal and H1N1 flu vaccines.
 If you're allergic to eggs, but are otherwise healthy and not currently pregnant, you can receive both vaccines as a nasal spray, which is poultry-free.

 In 1976, the nationwide swine flu vaccine program was halted after reports of Guillain-Barré Syndrome (GBS), a rare disease that can cause muscle weakness and paralysis.
 Each year, about one to two people out of every 100,000 Americans develop GBS.
 Most people recover, but GBS can be fatal.
 According to the CDC, several studies have investigated the link between the 1976 swine flu vaccine and GBS.
 Only one showed a slight increase of GBS among people who received the '76 swine flu vaccine, amounting to about one additional case of GBS per 100,000 people vaccinated.
 Despite the concern, continued studies show that flu vaccines are very safe.
 The CDC also expects the current swine flu vaccine to offer safe protection against the 2009 swine flu.

 If you still have concerns about swine flu or the vaccine, check in with a health care provider.
-Students at Columbia can make an appointment with a health care provider at Primary Care Medical Services (PCMS) by calling x4-2284 or logging on to Open Communicator.
 Your provider can make the best recommendations to help you stay healthy this flu season.
 If you get the go-ahead for the current H1N1 flu vaccine, a quick prick should be the worst part!